Some Robustness Properties of Label Cleaning: Surrogate consistency

 \subsubsection{Identifying surrogates and consistency}

 We now turn under essentially minimal conditions on the surrogate, there is a generic aggregating strategy that (asymptotically in the number of observations $y$) guarantees consistency for any task loss that seeks to minimize $\tloss(f(x), y)$, i.e., $R(f) = \E[\tloss(f(X), Y)]$.
-We assume that $\card(\mc{Y}) = k < \infty$, and we impose a minimal identifiability assumption on the surrogate loss.
+We assume that $\card(\mc{Y}) = k < \infty$\footnote{We emphasize that the example discussed in Sec.~\ref{sec:counter-example} belongs to this regime, where $k$ denotes the ranking length and $\card(\mc{Y}) = k(k-1)$.
+With a slight abuse of notation, we will henceforth use $k$ to denote the cardinality of the label space.}, and we impose a minimal identifiability assumption on the surrogate loss.

-\begin{definition}[Identifying surrogate] A surrogate $\sloss : \R^d \times \mc{A} \to \R$ is \emph{$(\constant_{\sloss, 1}, \constant_{\sloss, 2})$-identifying for $\mc{Y}$}, $0 < \constant_{\sloss,1} \le \constant_{\sloss,2} < \infty$ if there exist $\{a_y\}_{y \in \mc{Y}} \subset \mathcal{A}$ and vectors $\{s_y\}_{y \in \mc{Y}}$ such that $\pred(s_y) = y$ and for which for all $y \neq y'$,
+\begin{definition}[Identifying surrogate] A surrogate $\sloss : \R^d \times \mc{A} \to \R$ is \emph{$(\constant_{\sloss, 1}, \constant_{\sloss, 2})$-identifying for $\mc{Y}$}, $0 < \constant_{\sloss,1} \le \constant_{\sloss,2} < \infty$ if there exist $\{a_y\}_{y \in \mc{Y}} \subset \mathcal{A}$ and vectors $\{s_y\}_{y \in \mc{Y}} \subset \real^d$ such that $\pred(s_y) = y$ and for which for all $y \neq y'$,

 \end{definition}